 A MOVIE THAT'S BECOMING A REAL-LIFE MOVEMENT

 Saroo Brierley was just 5 the day he became separated from his brother at a railway station in India and ended up alone on a speeding train that took him 1,000 miles away from home.
 The saga of how he survived life on the streets and his eventual adoption by an Australian couple inspired the 2016 movie "Lion."
 It also called attention to the plight of India’s “forgotten” children — those forced to survive without parents or family.

 Today, 1.5 million children are growing up in residential institutions in India.
 Often privately run and poorly regulated, these facilities can leave children extremely vulnerable to abuse, exploitation and neglect.
 To protect them and give them their fair chance at a better life, UNICEF USA launched Project Lion with a generous seed grant from Purvi and Harsh Padia.

-Watch Purvi and UNICEF USA’s President and CEO Caryl M. Stern talk about giving back to India’s “forgotten” children and UNICEF’s Project Lion:
+Watch Purvi and UNICEF USA’s former President and CEO Caryl M. Stern talk about giving back to India’s “forgotten” children and UNICEF’s Project Lion:

 Project Lion is a three-year program seeking to improve the lives of 200,000 of these children by: